mercurygrade/thecarbongames_mb3/contract/README.md

 `near view <contractID> total_number_of_pool_donors`

-# Get total pools on event
+# Get total amount of funds  pooled by donors on an event via the event_id

 `
 near call <contractID> number_of_pool_by_donor '{"event_id": "9c71LoSyIRJI2AdTVn4u"}' --accountId <contractID>